December to May is generally the best time to visit Mexico for good beach weather. (Photo: My favorite beach town in Mexico is Tulum.)

-- Best Time For Whale Watching: Whale watching is popular along the Pacific coast of Mexico in places like Puerto Vallarta, where humpback whales begin to arrive in November, though peak time is in January and February, when you’re likely to see the humpback whale babies that are born in the area.
+Best Time to Visit Mexico for Whale Watching: Whale watching is popular along the Pacific coast of Mexico in places like Puerto Vallarta, where humpback whales begin to arrive in November, though peak time is in January and February, when you’re likely to see the humpback whale babies that are born in the area.
 The Baja Peninsula sees many whales during this time as well, and is especially known for gray whales, referred to as “friendlies,” as they frequently come close to boats to get a look at the passengers inside.
 Other whales that may be spotted include the humpbacks as well as minke, blue, long-finned pilot, fin, northern Pacific right and sperm whales.

-- Best Time to Party: The biggest party crowds come to Mexico, mainly to places like Cancun, Cabo San Lucas and Puerto Vallarta around spring break, which can fall during various weeks mostly throughout the month of March, though sometimes into early April.
+Best Time to Visit Mexico to Party: The biggest party crowds come to Mexico, mainly to places like Cancun, Cabo San Lucas and Puerto Vallarta around spring break, which can fall during various weeks mostly throughout the month of March, though sometimes into early April.
 This is when you’ll find the most happening nightlife and have the opportunity to meet up with college-age visitors.
 There’s often another spike in partygoers around late May through early July, when many high school graduates arrive, particularly in Cancun.

 Mexico Travel Seasons

-- High Season (mid-December through Easter): High season in most regions other than Mexico City and the interior, begins just before the Christmas holiday and extends through Easter.
+High Season (mid-December through Easter): High season in most regions other than Mexico City and the interior, begins just before the Christmas holiday and extends through Easter.
 This is when the crowds are at their peak, room rates and airfare tend to be higher, and the weather is generally the best of the year, bringing an abundance of sunshine and little rain in most areas, with highs in the mid- to upper-20s and lows around a mild 21°C. Destinations that are inland and above 6000 feet, however, can get quite cool this time of year, and high elevation mountain peaks usually see at least a dusting of snow.

-- Low Season (June through October): Low season is generally hurricane season, with its peak in August, September and October – other than in the interior of Mexico, which experiences its busy season in the summer months.
+Low Season (June through October): Low season is generally hurricane season, with its peak in August, September and October – other than in the interior of Mexico, which experiences its busy season in the summer months.
 The rain can be intense, but it’s typically over as quickly as it begun, which means you’ll have plenty of time to enjoy soaking up the sunshine on the beach.
 This is the best time of the year for avoiding the crowds and saving money, as properties are eager to fill up empty rooms and airfares are often at their lowest.

 Mexico Weather by Month